Let’s start at the beginning! What are sulphates?

 What is the threat to concrete?

-“Sulfate attack of concrete is a complex process, which includes physical salt attack due to salt crystallization and chemical sulfate attack by sulfates from soil, groundwater, or seawater.” – Developments in the Formulation and Reinforcement of Concrete
+“Sulfate attack of concrete is a complex process, which includes physical salt attack due to salt crystallization and chemical sulfate attack by sulfates from soil, groundwater, or seawater.” – Developments in the Formulation and Reinforcement of Concrete |

 “External sulfate attack is a chemical breakdown mechanism where sulfate ions from an external source (underground water, sea water, some earthworks) attack components of the cement paste.
 Such attack can occur when concrete is in contact with sulfate-containing water, e.g. seawater, swamp water, ground water or sewage water.
 The often massive formation of gypsum and ettringite formed during the external sulfate attack may cause concrete to crack and scale.
-For external sulfate attack, the reaction propagates from the surface towards the concrete core.” – Science Direct – Sulfate Attack
+For external sulfate attack, the reaction propagates from the surface towards the concrete core.” – Science Direct – Sulfate Attack |

 You must admit, that covers a broad array of places where concrete might be at risk.
 Bridges, culverts, wharves, sewerage infrastructure – the list of at-risk structures goes on.
-The burning question is, how can they be protected?
+The burning question is, how can they be protected? |

 What is the answer?

-There are a number of suggestions for new construction – in particular, reducing the permeability of the concrete in various ways.
-Then there is this comment: “Proper placement, compaction, finishing, and curing of concrete are essential to minimise the ingress and movement of water, which is the carrier of the aggressive salts.” – ibid
+Think about this comment: “Proper placement, compaction, finishing, and curing of concrete are essential to minimise the ingress and movement of water, which is the carrier of the aggressive salts.” – ibid

 Did you spot that phrase “… water, which is the carrier of the aggressive salts“?
 There’s our clue.